 Locations: Florida City to Stock Island

-Although a rather short travel time in contrast to the other routes on this list, the Overseas Highway earns its spot due to the engineering marvels that made this project possible.
+Although a rather short travel time in contrast to the other routers on this list, the Overseas Highway earns its spot due to the engineering marvels that made this project possible.
 The highway can be driven quite easily in a single day, and it strings travelers across the Atlantic Ocean into a series of islands off the Gulf of Mexico.
 The serene beaches and sunsets are enough to captivate interest in this region.

 Duval Street is the primary tourist attraction in the Florida Keys recognized for its historic homes and annual Hemingway Days Festival.
 For any lucky travelers, a trip here will keep you busy for hours.